FilecoinFoundationWeb/filecoin-foundation/src/content/blog/how-swash-is-leveraging-filecoin-s-decentralized-storage-network-to-preserve-and-protect-consumer-data.md

 As the adoption of Web3 continues to accelerate, Swash aims to rebalance the digital economy and set new standards for the data economy.
 Its adoption of decentralized storage will drive greater power and control for users, help guarantee high-quality and sustainable data for businesses, and encourage developers to be a part of a new generation of data solutions.

-_“The Filecoin integration marks an important milestone in the evolution of Data Unions in Web3.
+> The Filecoin integration marks an important milestone in the evolution of Data Unions in Web3.
 The goal is to unlock the new ways for stakeholders to interact with consented data while addressing concerns around centralised data storage and governance.
-We are excited to be on this journey with the Filecoin community.”_ — Reza Naeeni, Swash
+We are excited to be on this journey with the Filecoin community. — Reza Naeeni, Swash

 If you’re interested in learning more about the Filecoin ecosystem, visit [Filecoin.io](https://filecoin.io/) or [Fil.org](/).
 You can also join the conversation on [Slack](http://filecoinproject.slack.com/), [Github](https://github.com/filecoin-project), [Reddit](https://www.reddit.com/r/filecoin/), and [Twitter](https://twitter.com/Filecoin).